zhichen-hub/zhichen-hub.github.io/content/about/_index.md

 # About Me

-I am a Ph.D. candidate specializing in **Psychological Measurement** (or Psychometrics).
+I am a PhD specializing in **Psychological Measurement** (or Psychometrics).
 My research focuses on personality assessment, multimodal data-driven assessment, and advanced psychometric methods.

 On this site, you will find information about my ongoing projects, publications, and academic contributions.
 I am passionate about advancing knowledge in my field, fostering interdisciplinary collaboration, or addressing real-world challenges through research.